 If you have previously installed an archive on a clone system, you can update that system with changes by using a differential archive.
 The changes are made to the original image such as installing patches, or adding and removing packages.
 The differential archive overwrites only the files specified in the archive.
-For the procedure for updating the original master image and creating a differential archive, see "To Update a Master Image and Create a Differential Archive" on page 199.
+For the procedure for updating the original master image and creating a differential archive, see "To Create a Solaris Flash Differential Archive With an Updated a Master Image" on page 219.